 The different chapters also emphasise the use of domestic or international tools, such as the mutual agreement procedure, to solve cross-border disputes, indicating how they usually interact.
-Some of the chapters allude to the MLI, considering that it is already in force in several countries, and provide an idea of the crucial matters (eg, the Netherlands Law & Practice chapter).
+Some of the chapters allude to the MLI, considering that it is already in force in several countries, and provide an idea of the crucial matters.